Watch the full video

 Understanding computational thinking

-This Computing scheme of work introduces pupils to computational thinking, a key problem-solving approach used in programming.
-It supports pupils in breaking down challenges into smaller steps and developing the skills they need to plan, code and debug effectively.
+This Computing scheme of work video introduces Year 2 pupils to computational thinking, a key problem-solving approach used in programming.
+It supports the children in breaking down challenges into smaller steps and developing the skills they need to plan, code and debug effectively.

-This video is part of Kapow Primary’s Year 2 Computing Programming MakeCode unit.
-It helps teachers guide pupils to think logically, solve problems with confidence and apply computational thinking across coding projects and beyond.
+This video helps teachers guide the children to think logically, solve problems with confidence and apply computational thinking across coding projects and beyond.

-See more of our Year 2 Computing scheme of work.
+See more of our KS1 Computing scheme of work.